neo-chem-synth-wave/ncsw-data/README.md

 ## Utilization
-The purpose of the [case_study](/case_study) directory is to illustrate how to download, extract, and format the preferred data and subsequently construct, manage, and query a version of the Computer-assisted Chemical Synthesis (CaCS) database that reflects the current state of computer-assisted chemical synthesis data.
+The purpose of the [case_study](/case_study) directory is to illustrate how to download, extract, and format the relevant data and subsequently construct, manage, and query a version of the Computer-assisted Chemical Synthesis (CaCS) database that reflects the current state of computer-assisted chemical synthesis data.

 First, the [a_download_extract_and_format_data](/case_study/scripts/a_download_extract_and_format_data.py) script can be utilized as follows: